Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI Agents - Learn by Leveling Up (2025-12)/02 - What Are AI Agents in Cursor.md

 You can always insert these "green-light moments" rather than one-shotting a full workflow.

+In some systems, you'll have to build a connection to a human in the loop interface (like email, text, whatsapp, etc)

+In Cursor AI, since the AI Agents are basically the chat windows, it can just ask for your input when it's time.

 ---

 ## **Guided Automation Using Markdown Prompt Files**

+Note: This is an **optional** method.

 Create multi-step automation by dropping **Markdown (.md) prompt files** into a folder, then tell the agent: